Arian-Vaezi/qr-generator/README.md

-simple program to get a url and change it qr-code
+simple program to get a url and change it to a qr-code